 - Highly experienced, mindfulness trainers with a wide range of backgrounds so people can relate to them.

 MINDFULNESS WORKS LEAD WORKPLACE TRAINER

-He is passionate about helping people to learn mindfulness and discover its benefit.
-Stephen is an engaging speaker and trainer providing practical and original perspectives on practicing mindfulness in the digital age.
+He is passionate about helping people to learn mindfulness and discover its benefits.
+Stephen is an engaging speaker and trainer providing practical and original perspectives on practising mindfulness in the digital age.

 Just some of the organisations Stephen has worked with…

 - Coca Cola Amatil